yyhh-org/site/content/compete-for-job-with-triplestore.md

 Counting and sampling under query conditions are straightforward in Datalevin, thanks to the nested triple storage.
 Applicable value predicates are translated into range queries in AVE ordering of triples.
-When both `A` and `V` is known, obtaining the count is a constant time operation.
-When `V` is a range, the count is just the sum of the counts in range; The only missing information is total count of `A`, which is easily maintained during transaction.
+When both `A` and `V` are known, obtaining the count is a constant time operation.
+When `V` is a range, the count is just the sum of the counts in range; The only missing information is the total count of `A`, which is easily maintained during transaction.

 More details of the Datalevin query planner and execution engine can be found